+The Hualien Wellness & Residential development seeks to find the perfect balance between nature, health and the built environment.
+Sloping green roofs provide shade, remove heat, harvest rainwater and produce clean, breathable air, while the proximity to lush vegetation in the apartments creates a stress-relieving environment for residents.
 Hualien, situated on the eastern coast of Taiwan, has seen an outflux of young people seeking better job opportunities, but population ageing is prompting a growing demand for a “second home” where retired seniors can enjoy an active lifestyle.
 The Hualien development places a particular focus on exercise and healthy living, with programs catering to an ageing demographic.
 The buildings are shaped to encourage the growth of a community that is health-conscious and productive.
 In addition to designated speed walking paths, a public path wraps around the entire complex and is studded with interesting activities to pique interest and encourage more walking and exercise, such as an observation point, performance stage, shops and restaurants.
 An underground jogging path can be used during inclement weather and serves as an excellent shortcut to all buildings via an interior route.
 A medical facility located within the complex ensures that residents have ready access to healthcare services.

 The project description goes on to explain that the units within the vegetation-clad development, commissioned by the Taiwan Land Development Corporation, are actually pretty bare bones — just the "basic functions" — as to encourage residents to get outside, exercise, and take advantage of the development's myriad communal amenities — gardens, swimming pools, lounges, kitchens, meditation rooms, and the like — where they can “share and learn from each other" and assist in "building a community."
 But for evidenced in the project renderings, those who do decide to stay in are rewarding with cuddlin' kittens.

 Lots more jaw-dropping renderings and info on the project, also a finalist in the MIPIM Awards, can be found over at Architizer.
 It's also worth noting that Ingels himself served on the large, "blue-chip cast" of jury members for the 2014 Architizer A+ Awards.
 And while the Hualien Residences didn't win in the Architecture +Aging category (that honor went to LOFT MNN by C.T.
 Architects), BIG's design for the Danish Maritime Museum did pick up the jury prize in the Museum category.

 Related on MNN: